 Freelancer Letter of Introduction: An Example

-In general, a letter of introduction (often referred to as an LOI) is a useful tool when attempting to enter into a long-term writing relationship with a trade or specialty magazine in a topic or area that is of great interest to you or, an area that you have a lot of experience in.
+A letter of introduction (often referred to as an LOI) is a useful tool when attempting to enter into a long-term writing relationship with a trade or specialty magazine in a topic or area you are interested or experienced in.
 These letters differ from pitch or query letters because that format pitches an editor only one idea for one article in a magazine.
 On the other hand, an LOI is a meaningful introduction to a working relationship.

 Being Prepared Is Key

 It's very likely you will encounter job postings from specialty magazines asking specifically for an LOI as a way of application.
-The important thing is that you be ready with your LOI as soon as you see a job that you're qualified for and meets your salary requirements.
+The important thing is to be ready with your LOI as soon as you see a job you qualify for that meets your salary requirements.
 The freelance writing world is very competitive and the slightest delay will most likely result in a lost opportunity.

 The example below is an LOI sent to a targeted publication because an established editor was retiring.
-You’ll note that this letter was sent to the new editor/replacement.
-The new editor will likely have resources, but it's just as likely they will want to cultivate more relationships with even more freelance writers.
+Note that this letter was sent to the new editor.
+The new editor will likely have resources, but is just as likely to want to cultivate more relationships with even more freelance writers.